Sign up for Funding Circle newsletter!

 SBA Community Advantage Loans are structured as term loans.
 This means that they have a specified repayment schedule and either a fixed or variable interest rate.

 Community Advantage (CA) Lenders are required to make at least 60% of their loans in underserved markets.
-“Underserved markets” include low-to-moderate income communities, businesses where more than 50% of the full time workforce is low-income, veteran-owned businesses, and “rural areas”.
+“Underserved markets” include low-to-moderate income communities, businesses where more than 50% of the full-time workforce is low-income, veteran-owned businesses, and “rural areas”.

 Through the SBA Microloan program, small businesses and nonprofit child care centers can borrow anywhere from $500 to $50,000.

-While anyone can apply, the Microloan program is designed to assist new and early stage businesses, particularly those that are owned by women, low-income, veteran, and minority small business owners.
+While anyone can apply, the Microloan program is designed to assist new and early-stage businesses, particularly those that are owned by women, low-income, veteran, and minority small business owners.

-In fact minority-owned businesses received 48% of the Microloans issued in 2018.
+In fact, minority-owned businesses received 48% of the Microloans issued in 2018.

-The nonprofit, community organization Accion offers term loans ranging from $300 to $1,000,000 for both established and new businesses.
+The nonprofit, community organization Accion offers term loans for minorities ranging from $300 to $1,000,000 for both established and new businesses.
 While Accion doesn’t exclusively fund minority-owned ventures, over 60% of their borrowers come from minority communities.
 Fixed rates range from 7% to 34% APR depending on your credit score, as well as other criteria.

 Certified by the U.S. Department of the Treasury as a Community Development Financial Institution, the Business Consortium Fund (BCF) works to make financing more accessible for minority business owners through a variety of programs.